Jess Duffin: Break and potential comeback

 In June 2015, Duffin was selected in Australia's touring party for the successful 2015 Women's Ashes campaign in England.
 Her most notable contribution of the series came in a T20I at the County Ground in Hove when she scored 21 not out to help secure a 20-run victory which regained the Ashes for Australia.
 It was, as of June 2020, her last international cricket tour.
 In October 2015, Duffin announced she would be taking an indefinite break from pursuing her international career.

 In December 2019, during and after an outstanding WBBL|05 season, media speculation mounted around Duffin's potential recall to the national team ahead of the 2020 Women's T20 World Cup.
 However, she declined to participate in an upcoming Australia A series against India A, which some outlets interpreted to mean she had chosen to prioritise her AFL Women's career.
-In actuality, she had decided to prioritse starting a family with her husband Chris, announcing on 31 December she would halt her dual-sporting commitments to give birth to the couple's first child.
+In actuality, she had decided to prioritise starting a family with her husband Chris, announcing on 31 December she would halt her dual-sporting commitments to give birth to the couple's first child.